intel/ai-reference-models/README.md

 ## Purpose of the Model Zoo

-  - Demonstrate the AI workloads and deep learning models Intel has optimized and validated to run fast on Intel hardware
+  - Demonstrate the AI workloads and deep learning models Intel has optimized and validated to run on Intel hardware
   - Show how to efficiently execute, train, and deploy Intel-optimized models
   - Make it easy to benchmark model performance on Intel hardware
   - Make it easy to get started running Intel-optimized models on Intel hardware in the cloud or on bare metal